4 Inspiring Growth Hacking Examples

 University of Alberta’s Opt-In Survey

 Pop-up type opt-ins are a common way for organizations and businesses to grow their email lists.
-The main concept behind this tactic is that the pop-ups capture the attention (and contact information) of visitors showing interest by visiting the organization's website.
-While these can definitely by a effective technique, many brands make the mistake of presenting this opt-in opportunity to soon or blocking other content with it -- which can turn away potential subscribers or customers.
+The main concept behind this tactic is that the pop-ups capture the attention (and contact information) of visitors showing interest in visiting the organization’s website.
+While these can definitely be an effective technique, many brands make the mistake of presenting this opt-in opportunity too soon or blocking other content with it — which can turn away potential subscribers or customers.